sdhulipala421/WiFi-Voice-Controlled-Robot/index.md

 ﻿# WiFi Voice Controlled Robot
 This WiFi Voice Controlled Robot takes commands from a NodeMCU to move the robot in a certain direction.
-The robot consists of two wheels, that are driven by 2 DC motors (LEFT and RIGHT motor) that allows for the robot to move forward, backward, left, right, and stop.
+The robot consists of four wheels, that are driven by 4 DC motors (LEFT and RIGHT motors) that allows for the robot to move forward, backward, left, right, and stop.
 The Voice Input by the user is translated from the Android device to move the robot.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|